 When you started looking for a smart lock for your sliding door, you were probably looking for a smart lock that could either

 That’s basically how smart locks are done for standard swing open doors.
-Unfortunately, options like that for sliding doors are seriously limited.
+Unfortunately, options like that for sliding doors are significantly more difficult to find.
+For that reason, I also expanded this list to a third option:

 Lockly Guard